liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/06-jsf-portlet/02-developing-a-jsf-portlet-application.markdown

 [TOC levels=1-4]

-To run an existing JSF web app on @product@, you must leverage the Liferay Faces project.
+To run an existing JSF web app on @sharepoint@, you must leverage the Liferay Faces project.
 The
 [Liferay Faces Bridge](/docs/7-2/reference/-/knowledge_base/r/understanding-liferay-faces-bridge)
 enables you to deploy JSF web apps as portlets without writing portlet-specific code.
-You must also provide portlet-specific descriptor files to make it compatible with the @product@ platform.
+You must also provide portlet-specific descriptor files to make it compatible with the @sharepoint@ platform.
 The easiest way to do this is by generating a new Liferay JSF Portlet project and migrating your code to it.
-Then you can deploy your new JSF portlet project to @product@.
+Then you can deploy your new JSF portlet project to @sharepoint@.

 Follow these steps: